unibo-spe/spe-slides/content/02-kotlin/_index.md

 Note on Java interoperability:
 * `inline` functions get inlined if the caller is Kotlin-compiled code, they don't if they are called by other bytecode-targeting compilers (`javac`, `scalac`...)
-* `reified` types *requires* inlining to perform the local monorphization: the function code is *copied* on call site, and the compiler must know how to do it
+* `reified` types *require* inlining to perform the local monomorphization: the function code is *copied* at the call site, and the compiler must know how to do it

 $\Rightarrow$ Can't be used if interoperability is a concern
 * or a wrapper must be provided